KennyLowe/AzureStack-Labs/Configure Tools/README.md

 - Configure common development tools for Azure and Azure Stack.

-### Prerequisites
-- Windows 10 with the Azure PowerShell module installed
-- Azure subscription (Sign up for a free account here.
-Needs a Microsoft account)

 #### Task 1: Install Visual Studio Code and extension
 You'll install Visual Stode Code, and the Azure Resource Manager Tools extension to work with Azure Resource Manager templates.